 Wrap materials are continuous and attached securely in place.
 In particular, check that material joints or seams are not separated from attachments or have gaps at the firewall structure.

-No exposed metal is present which might act as a -circuit from structural supports (i.e., all attachment supports, stud bolts, nuts, and washers are properly covered with the fireproofing material).
+No exposed metal is present which might act as a thermal short-circuit from structural supports (i.e., all attachment supports, stud bolts, nuts, and washers are properly covered with the fireproofing material).

 Banding, wire tie, and other fastener pattern and spacing appears appropriate.